retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 If you have this on, and you experience any problem that is not the cache getting dropped on upgrade, you *must* clear the cache and reproduce the problem.
 When you change this setting, as with any setting change, the cache will be dropped.

-#### Parallel background exports:

-default: `1`

-BBT can now perform its exports in a separate thread, and should no longer block Zotero's UI pretty much regardless of how large your library is.
-While it's been tested and seems to work well, I still consider it to be experimental at this stage.
-You can turn it off by setting this value to `0` and get the old (blocking) behavior back.

 ### Import

 #### Sentence-case titles on import: